-Plastic-free July is upon us and we couldn’t be more excited to share these 13 tips to reduce waste this summer with you.
-We’ll obviously take a look at some key ways to get your plastic consumption down, but also throw in some other awesome ideas for waste reduction in general over the summer period and in the new normal that the pandemic has created.
+Plastic-free July is upon us, and we couldn’t be more excited to share these 13 tips to reduce waste this summer with you.
+We’ll look at some key ways to get your plastic consumption down but also throw in some other awesome ideas for waste reduction in general over the summer period.

-Plastic Free July is a wonderful campaign that happens globally every year.
-It was established to motivate and encourage people all over the world to reduce single-use plastic in their daily lives.
-What makes it one of my favorite initiatives is that it actually works!
-A report released in 2019 estimated that the 250 million people who participated in Plastic Free July that year managed to reduce 825 million kg of plastic waste combined.
-That’s an astonishing amount, and one they should be proud of.
+Plastic Free July is one of our favourite initiatives.
+It was established to motivate people to reduce single-use plastic in their daily lives.
+A report released in 2019 estimated that the 250 million people who participated in Plastic Free July that year managed to reduce 825 million kg of plastic waste.
+That’s an astonishing amount.

 So how do we do our bit to contribute to this?
 We’ll never tell you it’s about doing everything perfectly.
 Instead, it’s about everyone acting together, imperfectly, which is going to bring about monumental change.
 Let’s look at these 13 tips.

 1. Bathroom Tricks

 If you’re sustainably minded, you’ve probably been served ads for bamboo toothbrushes on your social media accounts.
 If not...the day is coming.
 Why not switch out your plastic toothbrush for one of these naturally antimicrobial and biodegradable options?
 Personally, we love how they look too.
 You can find all different coloured bristles so the family can distinguish whos is whos in the lineup.

 Another easy switch (which actually saves you money in the long run too) is to swap out your disposable razors for reusable ones instead.
 You can pair them up with eco-friendly shaving soap, giving you a smooth, efficient, effective finish..